-We are no longer accepting applications for the 2015 Saturday Science Seminars.
-Please check back in November for information on Spring 2016.
+We are no longer accepting any applications for Spring 2016.

 NEW YORK PALEO-ENVIRONMENTS - Terryane Maenza-Gmelch, Senior Lecturer and Lab Director, Barnard College, Environmental Science

 THE MATHEMATICS OF CARD SHUFFLING - David A. Bayer, Professor, Barnard College, Mathematics

 EXPERIMENTING WITH CHEMISTRY - Christian Rojas, Professor, Barnard College, Chemistry

 MYSTERIES OF THE ENERGETIC UNIVERSE - Tim Halpin-Healy, Professor, Barnard College, Physics & Astronomy